Termite Inspections Can be Done by Most Homeowners… or a Younger Member or Friend of the Family.

 Start at the front door and begin tapping the architraves and skirting boards looking for signs of termite activity.
 With a torch in one hand shining along with the timbers, it is easier to detect uneven surfaces in oblique light.
 Tap or run your tapper/putter, or your screwdriver along with every moulding you pass until you are back at the front door.

-This is where you beat the professionals because you will shift the sofa, the beds and you will look in the built-in wardrobes and the linen press – won’t you?
+This is where you beat the professionals because you will shift the sofa, and the beds and you will look in the built-in wardrobes and the linen press – won’t you?

 Inspecting the Roof: